Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Day Trips from Barcelona

-Not only Barcelona but also its surrounding Catalan towns are well worth a visit.
-We collected the best 26-day trips from Barcelona recommended by locals and professional travelers.
+Barcelona and its surrounding Catalan towns are well worth a visit.
+We compiled the best 27-day trips from Barcelona, recommended by locals and professional travelers.

-In the following, we present to you 3 popular accommodations in Barcelona for different Budgets.
+In the following, we want to recommend three popular accommodations in Barcelona for different Budgets.
 If you want to know which neighborhood is the best for you, make sure to check our comprehensive Barcelona Neighborhood and Accommodation Guide before booking.

 Best Budget Accommodation in Barcelona